Klortho/config-one-project/roadmap.md

 ### Methods to get information about the current view:

-- get root() - reference to the root cnode (synonymous with tree view) to which it belongs
-- get parent()
-- get ancestors() - list, starting with parent, up to root
 - get subtree() - list of all cnodes in this subtree, starting with this one, in depth-first order
 - get descendants() - same as subtree(), but without self.

+> I used to have these here, but now I think this is bad.
+Any cnode shouldn't
+> know about its context:
+>
+> - get root() - reference to the root cnode (synonymous with tree view)
+>   to which it belongs
+> - get parent()
+> - get ancestors() - list, starting with parent, up to root

 ### Methods to get info about other views